Table of Contents

 5. Status information area

-1. Enable/disable validation tool
+1. Use/disable the validation tool

-2. Start/stop validation tool
+2. Start/stop the validation tool

 validation